gunrosen/telegram-bot/README.md

 + bots can be added only as admins, not members.*

 Go to channel, click to channel name then add bot as admins

+# Twitter bot
+Twitter API endpoint has a rate limit of 900 requests/15-minutes

+View rate limit at [Twitter API](https://developer.twitter.com/en/docs/twitter-api/rate-limits)

+max_results is from 1 to 100